briantsoi1107/1340-Project/README.md

 ## List of Functions/Features
 1. Rand() - Generation of random game sets or events
 2. Use of fstream - File input/output (e.g., for loading/saving game status)
+3. Each stage will be declared as an individual function for better recognition
-3. Uer-defined function included (account, battle, useitem)
+3. User-defined functions included (account, battle, useitem, etc)